-Background: Cruise Ships in Alaska are required to maintain a Sewage and Graywater Discharge Record Book or Discharge Log onboard that documents when, where, how much, at what speed, and what type of wastewater was discharged in Alaskan.
+Background: Cruise Ships in Alaska are required to maintain a Sewage and Graywater Discharge Record Book or Discharge Log onboard that documents location, ship speed, ww type, and quantities of discharges in Alaska waters.
 State regulations require a log for all vessels discharging in Alaskan waters, Federal regulations require vessels with over 500 passengers to carry a log book.